andrewjmead/wpsites/README.md

 Before you can create your first WordPress site, you'll need to generate a config file.
 You can do this by running `wpsites config`.
 This command will copy the default config file to `~/.wpsites.php`.

 ```
-$ wpsites conifg
+$ wpsites config

  Copying default config to `/Users/andrewmead/.wpsites.php`

  Config file successfully created!
 ```

-Once your config file is created, open it in your text editor as there are couple of values you'll need to change before you can create your first site.
+Once your config file is created, open it in your text editor as there are a couple of values you'll need to change before you can create your first site.

 ### Configure your site's directory